FireworksProject/jfdi/docs/create-devbox.md

 * On an Ubuntu host, you can find this file at `/usr/share/virtualbox/VBoxGuestAdditions.iso`.

-### 2) Update the System
+### 2) Prep the System
-First you need to start the VM and SSH into it:
+First you need to start the VM.

 	vagrant up

+Make a note of the local IP address that it reports on the terminal.
+You'll need that for the next step.

+Once the VM is up, you need to deploy some scripts to it.
+Assuming you're still in the base directory for this box (along side the 'Vagrantfile'), you can do this by running

+	./toehold.sh 192.168.1.128

+where '192.168.1.128' should be substitued by the IP address the VM reported to you when it booted up.
+You'll need to put in the vagrant user password at this stage, which happens to be 'vagrant'.
+After that, log into the box with

 	vagrant ssh

 Once you're in, move the VBoxGuestAdditions.iso to a new location so we don't